B-UMMI/ReMatCh/README.md

 **cpu_information.*.cpu.txt** and **cpu_information.*.slurm.txt**
 Store CPUs and SLURM information at the time of run.

+**mlst_report.*.tab**
+This file contains a report with the MLST information (columns) for the different samples (in lines).
+For each sample, the file will have information on the run the MLST was determined (first or second), the consensus sequenced used (noMatter, correct or alignment), the ST obtained ( or '-' if no ST was obtained) and the allele number (or '-' if not an exact match) for each loci in the scheme.

 **Samples folders**
 For each sample, three fasta files will be produced: